mozilla/anodejsholidayseason/localization_part_1.md

 i18n-abide is the main module you'll use to integrate translations into your own service.
 Let's walk through how to add it.

-For the sake of examples, we'll assume an Express website and EJS templates.
+In these examples, we'll assume your code uses Express and EJS templates.

 ## Installation

     npm install i18n-abide

+## Preparing your codebase

 In your code